jpgannon/jpgannon.github.io/discharge_app.md

 You can show baseflow, calculated using the [EcoHydRology package](https://cran.r-project.org/web/packages/EcoHydRology/index.html) in the plots.
 You can also change the filter parameter for the baseflow filter function.

 #### Flow Duration/Non-exceedance curves
 There is a probability of non-exceedance curve for the total flow and calculated baseflow.
 A second line appears if you zoom in to a specfic time-frame, which shows the curve for just that time frame.
-This can help illustrate that these curves show.
+This can help illustrate what these curves show.

 #### Note:
 Plots can be copied via right click for pasting into documents.